 Throughout the Highmark Health organization, there is a strong commitment to strengthening communities.

-That includes the work of seven charitable foundations, extensive community giving and volunteering, the Enterprise Equitable Health Institute (EEHI), and successful, ongoing sustainability initiatives.
+That includes the work of seven charitable foundations, extensive community giving and volunteering through the Highmark Bright Blue Futures program, equity and inclusion initiatives through the Enterprise Equitable Health Institute (EEHI), and successful, ongoing sustainability programs.

 The seven charitable foundations affiliated with Highmark Health, including five Allegheny Health Network hospital foundations and Highmark Inc.'s two foundations, have long and proud histories of funding programs that improve the health, well-being, and quality of life for individuals in the communities each organization serves.

-Funded primarily by Highmark Inc., its sole member, the Highmark Caring Foundation supports the Highmark Caring Place, A Center for Grieving Children, Adolescents, and Their Families.
-In 2021, the Highmark Caring Foundation provided $5 million to aid this program.
+Funded primarily by Highmark Inc., its sole member, the Caring Foundation supports the Highmark Caring Place, A Center for Grieving Children, Adolescents, and Their Families.
+In 2022, the Highmark Caring Foundation provided $5 million to aid this program.
 More information at highmarkcaringplace.com.

 - Highmark Foundation

-With support from Highmark Inc., its sole member, the Highmark Foundation funds programs that promote the health and well-being of the communities served by Highmark Inc. and its subsidiaries and affiliates in Pennsylvania and West Virginia.
-In 2021, Highmark Foundation committed over $7 million in funding to support initiatives that addressed chronic disease, family health, and service delivery systems in Pennsylvania and West Virginia.
+With support from Highmark Inc., the Highmark Foundation funds programs that promote the health and well-being of the communities served by Highmark Inc. and its subsidiaries and affiliates.

 More information at highmarkfoundation.org, and in the Highmark Foundation Annual Giving Report.